sudiptashaw/ProgrammingAssignment3/README.md

 `README.md.md` is this file you are reading now.

-`CodeBook.md` describes the how to use variables, data, and any transformations or work that was performed to clean up the data.
+`CodeBook.md` describes the how to use variables, their values including units, and any transformations or work that was performed to clean up the data.

 `run_analysis.R` contains all the code to perform the cleanup and analysis described in the 5 steps.
-They can be launched in RStudio by just importing the file.

 `subject_activity_avg.txt` is the output of the 5th step.